TN1ck/liqid-react-components/README.md

 * Add a ```.test``` folder and add your integration tests - to run your tests run ```$ npm run test```
 * Wen your component is done and fully tested, push your changes to a new branch and create a PR
 * When the PR is merged release a new version tag and write a changelog
-* To test / use the new version with the new component you have to adjust the tag version of the components module in the LIQID app / website.

 ## Hints for Testers
 * When you run the project locally (which is very easy to set up) and you miss something in the storybook - just add your own cases.
 Visit ```{root}/src/{component-of-your-choice}/story.js``` and see the already placed cases.